backstage/backstage/.changeset/poor-weeks-act.md

 '@backstage/plugin-scaffolder': patch
 ---

-Change the catagories filter to a dropdown component
+Change the Categories filter to a dropdown component